The Rat Fan Club

 Book Review: Animal Miracles

-This book, Animal Miracles: Inspirational and Heroic True Stories, is a treasure.
-I’ve been meaning to review it for a while, and other things kept pushing it aside.
+This book, Animal Miracles: Inspirational and Heroic True Stories, by Brad Steiger and Sherry Hansen Steiger, is a treasure.
+A paperback, it was published by Adams Media Corporation in 1999.
 There is only one story about a rat in the book, and it is about a wild rat, not a pet rat, but it is a good story.
-This wild rat becomes friends with a miner.
+A wild rat becomes friends with a miner.
 The miner shares his food with the rat and the rat keeps the miner company.
 One day, the rat became very agitated and ran up to the miner and then ran away several times.
 The miner finally realized the rat was trying to tell him something and followed the rat.
 Immediately after that, the roof of the mine where the miner was working collapsed.
 The rat had saved the miner’s life!

 The book contains 50 amazing, touching, and truly miraculous stories of animals helping humans.
 Most of the stories feature dogs and cats, but there are also stories about birds, horses, pigs, cows, dolphins, sea lions, a whale, a monkey, an elk, and even a sea turtle, a stingray, and a shark.
 The stories were collected by Brad Steiger and Sherry Hansen Steiger and published in 1999 by Adams Media Corporation.
 This book would be a wonderful addition to any animal lover’s library.